 PI Dana Bowman from the Beyond mysteries introduces Sharon A. Crawford’s new book The Enemies Within Us – a Memoir

 Sharon wrote a memoir about her childhood back in the grey ages – 1950s and 1960s.
-Blue Denim Press is publishing it.
+Blue Denim Press pubished it.
 Love the book’s title and wish I had co-authored it.
 Sounds like a mystery, but the book is way beyond that.

 Big Drum Roll for The Enemies Within Us by Sharon A. Crawford

 Beware not the enemy from “without,” but the enemy from “within.”